wmhafiz/SmartGeo2015_talk/slides/open-source-3.md

 ![](resources/no-vendor-lock-in.jpg)

 note:
-- makes a customer dependent on a vendor for proprietary products and services, unable to use another vendor without substantial switching costs
+- customer are too dependent on a vendor for proprietary products
+- unable to move to another vendor without substantial switching costs